tlevine/treegit/readme.md

 Finally, reload the apache configuration.

     service apache2 reload

-## Extra
-Some other things that might help

-    apt-get install markdown

 ## Use
 The system should be ready for use.
 You can log out of the SSH and follow the